Ryah/SDV-Downgrader/README.md

 **Windows 10 v1803+ (April 2018 Update) Only.**

-Stardew Valley Downgrader is a Batch script to automate downloading older versions of Stardew Valley for speedrunning using [DepotDownloader](https://github.com/SteamRE/DepotDownloader/).
+Stardew Valley Downgrader is a Batch script to automate downloading older versions of Stardew Valley for speedrunning using the native Steam Console.

 ![Demo Screenshot](https://i.imgur.com/8cJxBVY.png)